 Health and Safety

 Have you yet considered how much of your budget should be put aside for health and safety and caution signage?
-If you’re providing a place of work for your employees or a somewhere that the public will have access to, its your legal obligation to ensure that it is safe and meets the latest health and safety standards.
+If you’re providing a place of work for your employees or somewhere that the public will have access to, it’s your legal obligation to ensure that it is safe and meets the latest health and safety standards.

-Having a team that know how to do their jobs safely and to the best of their ability, all depends on the level of training they receive from you, their prospective employer.
+Having a team that knows how to do their jobs safely and to the best of their ability, all depends on the level of training they receive from you, their prospective employer.
 This costs time and money.
 Whether you need to fund certain qualifications or send them on training courses in order for them to be fully competent in their roles, training is a vital part of any business and it’s something you need to keep on top of too!

 You might be thinking about designing your own website in order to cut costs, and of course to bring your own creative ideas to life.
 However, you should avoid neglecting to fund your website.

-You might have an incredible website, a beautiful premises and a strong and powerful company message.
+You might have an incredible website, a beautiful premise, and a strong and powerful company message.
 But all that means nothing if no one can find you or even know that you exist.
 Marketing your business isn’t something you can try to save money on.

 You can think traditional and go with flyers, posters, leaflets, business cards and even stationary which won’t be cheap.
 But you also need to focus on digital marketing, which will be even more costly.